dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 <a name="assembly"></a>
 ## Loci assembly, Paralog assembly, and alignment

-* We previously learn how to use Captus to assembly, extract and aligned the loci.
+* We previously learned how to use Captus to assemble, extract, and align the loci.

 	We have already seen the Captus reports for all those steps for the full 30-taxa data set.

-	I just want to point point out to the last command for Captus (align)
+	I just want to point out the last command for Captus (align)

 		captus align -e 03_extraction/ -m NUC -f GE --max_paralogs 5 --min_samples 4 --align_method mafft_auto --outgroup RUTA_Citrus_hystrix,RUTA_Melicope_ternata,RUTA_Ruta_graveolens --filter_method none --clipkit_method gappy --clipkit_gaps 0.9 --threads 90 --concurrent 30

-	Here, I want you to point attention to the flag `--max_paralogs 5` meaning that the loci that we will work have up to 5 copies per sample.
-This is the part referred as `Paralog assesment` in the workflow.
-Other assembly pipelines required additional steps identify and collect gene copies.
-With Captus is as simple as using one flag to collect them.
+	Here, I want you to point attention to the flag `--max_paralogs 5`, meaning that the loci that we will work with have up to 5 copies per sample.
+This is the part referred to as `Paralog assessment` in the workflow.
+Other assembly pipelines required additional steps to identify and collect gene copies.
+With Captus, it is as simple as using one flag to collect them.

 * The final output of Captus for all 30 species and 353 genes is located in the directory `/data_tmp/$USERNAME/output/03_captus/04_alignments/03_trimmed/04_unfiltered/01_coding_NUC/03_genes`